 - Students are able to reduce their cost of a college education since concurrent enrollment tuition may be covered by the high school or career tech center

 Where are the courses taught?

 Concurrent enrollment courses are taught at a high school or career technical center.

 Who teaches the class?

 Classes are taught by high school instructors who are approved by Ferris State faculty.

 How can my high school or career tech center partner with Ferris State to offer concurrent enrollment classes?

-Contact the Office of Transfer and Secondary School Partnerships at firstname.lastname@example.org or at 231-591-5980.
-Our staff will provide you with the information and resources to begin the concurrent enrollment partnership process.
+Then, contact the Office of Transfer and Secondary School Partnerships at email@example.com or at 231-591-5980.
+Our staff will provide you with additional information and resources to begin the concurrent enrollment partnership process.

 Where can I learn more about concurrent enrollment?